London lifestyle & travels with kids and babies

 Thereafter we picked the leafy streets of 8eme arrondisment for more walking and scooting and once a little person decided it was nap time, we settled for a nice terrace, steak, salad and rose.
 The other little person happy for French fries and icecream break.
 Hydrated, refreshed and napped for 1.5 hours, we headed to Place de la Concorde and Jardin de Tuilleries.

-The big wheel / ‘Paris eye’ which has been disgracefully assembled last year at Place Concorde was now gone, despite some local reassurance 😉 So our boys had lots of fun instead on the funfairs and playground.
+The big wheel / ‘Paris eye’ which has been disgracefully assembled at Place Concorde was now gone, so our boys had lots of fun instead on the funfairs and playground.
 7 hours of walking around we called it a day and caught a taxi from Place Vendome.

 Next day, a similarly hot summer day, we headed for the greenery of Bois de Boulogne.
 For families like us keen on both modern architecture, art as well as kids entertainment, recommending La Fondation Louis Vuiton entrance – where you could get a Euro32 entrance for all the gang for both Jardin d’acclimatation and the museum.
 The building is the most incredible piece of modern architecture, a playful and bold interlace of wood, glass, water and mirrors huge bird/ ship taking off Bois de Boulogne.
 We took the elevators upto its 5th floor and soaked in the views, took the stairs to the 4th and 3rd floor and thereafter played for a while in its huge cavernous basement, by the water and mirrors: reflections, hiding, playing.
 The exhibition was South African themed and the led designs fascinated our almost 4 years old.

-PS: Many thanks to Bateaux Mouches for the complimentary tickets.
+PS: Many thanks to Hotel du Collectionneur Paris for their royal welcome, bubbles, cookies, ballons and beautiful executive suite upgrade and Bateaux Mouches for the complimentary tickets.